packbackbooks/engineering-docs/careers/technical-engineer.md

 # Technical Engineer Path

-The technical engineer focuses on individual contributorship and technical leadership
+The technical engineer focuses on individual contributorship and technical leadership.
+Having mastered the fundamentals of software engineering, senior engineers make contributions that level up a sector (codebase, team, tooling, processes, etc.) of the engineering organization and make the entire organization more effective.

 ## Senior Engineer

 **Technical Knowledge:** They have deep understanding of their technical specialty, and a working of knowledge of other domains.
 They take responsibility for the overall health and quality of their domain.
+They have responsibilities beyond writing code (managing audits, running on-call rotations, owning a backlog, etc.) to help them manage their domain within the organization.
 Feedback on their code usually revolves around subjective decisions, rather than objective issues.

-**Productivity:**
+**Productivity:** A senior engineer regularly delivers a high volume of complex, critical work while also balancing other responsibilities or initiatives. ### MORE ###

 **Impact:** Beyond just delivering work on our roadmap, a senior engineer helps implement innovations across our codebase and department.
 They recognize and act upon opportunities that others miss.

-**Communication:**
+**Communication:** They are comfortable pushing back against or advocating for initiatives to safeguard the best interests of the organization.
+When pairing with more junior team members, they guide the conversation by asking questions instead of just providing answers.

-**Collaboration:**
+**Collaboration:** They ensure that they do not become a single point of failure for their domain by mentoring and training others.
+When relevant, they work effectively with others outside the organization (whether in other departments or with vendors).

 ## Staff Engineer

 The Staff Engineer has strategic impact over some combination of a large team, a very deep technical problem, and/or a long time horizon.
 The problems that the staff engineer is solving are open-ended.

 **Technical Knowledge:** A staff engineer is capable of taking untangling and solving complex problems with high uncertainty outside their own domain.
+They can gain context and become effective in a new domain quickly.

 **Productivity:**